Skip to main content

-This documentation provides step-by-step instructions for implementing custom user properties and event parameters in your Google Analytics 4 (GA4) property.
+This guide provides step-by-step instructions for implementing custom user properties and event parameters in your Google Analytics 4 (GA4) property.

 Overview